-1. Clean the subfloor before installing underfloor heating pipe
+1. Clean the subfloor before installing the floor heating system

-Modern pipes used in wet systems are tough and durable.
-However, it’s still important to clean the subfloor thoroughly before installation and the laying of the underfloor heating pipes to get rid of any jagged edges that could damage them.
-You may need to lay a damp-proof membrane on the subfloor before installing the insulation layer that comes with the kit.
+The heating pipes used in water underfloor heating systems are tough and durable.
+However, it’s still important to clean the subfloor thoroughly before installing a new system to get rid of any jagged edges that could damage them.

-With wet systems, the manifold – the unit to which the pipe loop is connected in a particular room – should be the first thing that’s installed.
+With wet systems, the manifold – the unit which connects the UFH pipework to the heat source in a particular room or zone – should be the first thing that’s installed.
 You’ll need to account for the weight of the unit and for the pipes that are eventually connected when choosing a mounting site.
 Read our expert article to find out more about installing the manifold.

 One of the most important things to consider is the kind of finished flooring that will be laid over the system as some floor covers have a top temperature restriction.
 Vinyl floors have a maximum temperature limit of 27°C degrees, as do carpet, laminate and wood floors.